 \section{Discussions}

-In this work, we proposed a general sequential conformal prediction method for multivariate time series, which sequentially constructs ellipsoids during test time.
+In this work, we proposed \MultiSPCI{}, a general sequential conformal prediction method for multivariate time series.
+Specifically, \MultiSPCI{} extends sequential univariate CP method to construct ellipsoids during test time.
+Extensions using local ellipsoids that are adaptive in shape are also discussed.
 Theoretically, we bound the coverage gap in finite samples without assuming data exchangeability.
-Empirically, we show \MultiSPCI{} yield smaller prediction regions than baselines without losing coverage.
-In the future, we will explore using local ellipsoids \citep{messoudi2022ellipsoidal} and constructing prediction regions beyond ellipsoids.
+Empirically, on both simulation and real time series, we show \MultiSPCI{} yields significantly smaller prediction sets than baselines and maintains coverage.

+In the future, we will explore constructing prediction regions beyond ellipsoids.